Yongever/Langchain-RAG-EduTech/README.md

     ## The LCEL implementation exposes the internals of what's happening around retrieving (after)

-    formatting documents, and passing them through a prompt to the LLM, but it is more verbose. combine_docs_chain = create_stuff_documents_chain(llm, PROMPT)
+    combine_docs_chain = create_stuff_documents_chain(llm, PROMPT)
     chain = create_retrieval_chain(retriever, combine_docs_chain)